RJ McLeod

 • A Living Wage Clause.
 This clause requires that the real Living Wage is paid to employees of the subcontractor, and its supply chain, when they are providing services to RJ McLeod.

-Our construction operations continued to be affected by the coronavirus pandemic but to a lesser extent than the previous two years.
-Covid-19 protocols were kept in place on all our sites and fixed office locations and only in May 2022 were all restrictions formally lifted.
-Some of the measures used have now been adopted as standard practice for the Company – for instance we now use cleaners during the normal working day as opposed to ‘after hours’ working.
+Some of the measures used during the coronavirus pandemic have now been adopted as standard practice for the Company – for instance we now use cleaners during the normal working day as opposed to ‘after hours’ working.
 We find that the premises – both fixed and site office – are cleaner and make for a better working environment.

 We are confident that there are no modern slavery or human trafficking practices within our business.
 It is impossible to guarantee that such practices are not present in our supply chain but what we can do is identify the risk.